Mitsubishi Corp buys stake in Brazil coffee farm

 Ipanema only grows arabica-type beans, which are smoother and more expensive than the other main kind, robusta.

-Ipanema's plantations sprawl over about 60 square kilometers (23 square miles).
-Mitsubishi said it will send staff to Brazil to oversee investments in the plantations.
+Ipanema's plantations sprawl over about 60 square kilometers (23 sq. miles) and Mistubishi Corp. said it will send staff to Brazil to oversee investments in the plantations.

 Brazil is just weeks away from harvesting its 2012/13 crop which comes in an 'on year' in coffee's biennial cycle.
 This cycle sees output rise one year only to fall the next.
-Private analysts and exporters expect a large, but not record, crop this year.
+Private analysts and exporters expect a large but not record crop this year.
+(Editing by Jeb Blount)